EMAIL SIGN UP

 - Roles requiring work with adults at risk or children will include specific safer recruitment questions during the interview.

-- References, a Self-Disclosure certificate and, where required, a DBS (or equivalent) check must be satisfactorily completed before an individual can start work with Torch.
+- References, and where required, a Self Disclosure form or Declaration of Suitability form and DBS (or equivalent) check must be satisfactorily completed before an individual can start work with Torch.

-- If a DBS contains adverse information, the Head of Finance and Operations, along with the Safeguarding Coordinator and other relevant Head of Service, will undertake a risk assessment to determine if an offer of employment/work may be made.
+- If a DBS contains adverse information, the Head of Finance and Operations, along with the SC and other relevant Head of Department, will undertake a risk assessment to determine if an offer of employment/work may be made.
 In all such cases, the decision made will ‘err on the side of caution’ to protect those at risk.

-- DBS checks (or equivalent) will be undertaken by the agents commissioned by Torch to perform this task (currently undertaken by Disclosure Services).
-Torch will not accept the checks carried out by other organisations, other than checks which are registered with the update service.
+- DBS checks (or equivalent) will be undertaken by the agents commissioned by Torch to perform this task (currently undertaken by Thirtyone:eight).
+Torch will not accept the checks carried out by other organisations, other than checks which are registered with the update service and are a like-for-like check.

 - A computer record of the DBS certificate number will be stored in a secure location.
 No copies of certificates will be stored, in any format.